Disability pride month: celebrating inclusivity – now & always

 Disability pride month awareness – every day, not just once a year

-Disability pride month is an annual event, but we should embrace its message every day.
+Celebrating Disability Pride Month is an annual event, but we should always embrace its message.
 It’s a blueprint for promoting inclusivity through raised awareness and empathy for our fellow human beings.
-It implores us to promote physical and digital accessibility for people of all abilities.
-And that’s a principle all businesses and individuals should be proud to support.
+It implores us to promote physical and digital accessibility for people of all abilities, a principle all businesses and individuals should be proud to support.

 UserWay: Disability Pride & Digital Accessibility

 At UserWay, disability pride starts with enhancing digital accessibility for people and organizations globally.
-Our AI-powered assistive technology helps ensure the web is accessible to anyone with diverse needs – including and especially people with disabilities.
+Our AI-powered assistive technology helps ensure the web is accessible to anyone with diverse needs, especially people with disabilities.
 Let’s take pride in helping our fellow citizens thrive in the digital world.
-Learn how working together with UserWay can help you achieve this essential goal with its inclusive technology engaging individuals of all abilities for next-level interactivity, user experience and barrier-free access.
+Learn how working with UserWay can help you achieve this essential goal with its inclusive technology, which engages individuals of all abilities for next-level interactivity, user experience, and barrier-free access.

 Common FAQs